artiebits/fake-git-history/README.md

 ## PS

 It is something I wrote as a joke, so don't take it seriously.
-I don't encourage people to cheat.
-But if anybody is judging your professional skills by the graph at your GitHub profile, they deserve to see a rich graph 🤓
+I don't encourage you to cheat, but if anybody is judging your professional skills by the graph at your GitHub profile, they deserve to see a rich activity graph 🤓